- Requires a high level of accuracy, a methodical approach to work, and good problem-solving skills

 - Producing medicines using techniques like cell culture and genetic modification

 You could work at a research facility, at a university or in a laboratory.
 You may need to wear protective clothing.
+It's not uncommon to work shifts, nights and weekends when conducting experiments that need continuous monitoring.

 Being a Biotechnologist would suit someone with a high level of accuracy, a methodical approach to work, and have good problem-solving skills.